adrianparilli/virtnbdbackup-docker/README.md

 `/bin/bash`

 And attach to its Shell with: `docker start -i <container-name>` to perform manual backups/restorations, or for debugging purposes.
+Exiting the Shell will stop it immediately.

 ## Quick Notes for SysAdmins:

-- Modifications on VM's XML files while these are running, require to restart the domain.
+- Modifications on VM's XML files while these are running, requires to restart such domain(s).
-- Backups will be executed on running domains only.
+- Backup jobs will be executed on running domains only.
-- Restoration is independent of domain's state (it can be running or not) but domain restoration -if needed- has to be done by hand, such as stopping the domain and renaming /replacing image files on its final location.
+- Restoration is independent of domain's state (it can be running or not) but restoration -when needed- has to be done by hand, such as:
+  - Stopping the domain
+  - Renaming / replacing image files on its final location
+  - Starting the domain